PythonistaGuild/Swish/docs/websocket/payloads.md

 - The `op` key should contain a string value indicating the payload type being sent or received.
   See [Op Codes](#op-codes) for a list of possible values.
 - The `d` key should be another JSON object containing the payload data.
-All keys shown in the `d` key are required unless otherwise noted.
+All fields shown in the `d` key below are required unless otherwise noted.

 # Op Codes